 Greg is the principal architect in Harrison Design’s Naples office, which he opened in 2017.
 He started with the company in 1995, after working with several firms in Atlanta.
-His expertise includes institutional, residential, hospitality and resort planning and he is registered in the District of Columbia, Florida, Georgia, Illinois, Maryland, Missouri and Virginia.
+His expertise includes institutional, residential, hospitality and resort planning and he is registered in Connecticut, District of Columbia, Florida, Georgia, Illinois, Maryland, Missouri, New York, North Carolina, Pennsylvania, Virginia and Wyoming.
 Greg earned a bachelor’s degree in architectural engineering technology from the Southern Technical Institute (now known as Kennesaw State University) in Marietta, Ga.
 He’s a member of the National Council of Architectural Registration Boards, the American Institute of Architects, Southern Architectural Foundation, National Trust for Historic Preservation and is a past president of the Institute of Classical Architecture & Art Southeast chapter (ICAA).
 In 2013, he served as a juror for the Acanthus Awards of the ICAA’s Chicago chapter.

 Richard C. Hatch

 With bachelor’s degrees in architecture and architectural engineering from the Southern Technical Institute (now known as Kennesaw State University) in Marietta, Ga., Rick was named a firm principal in 2009.
 Rick started his career as a draftsman for an architecture office in Marietta and joined Harrison Design in 1998.
 He is a mentor for the East Cobb Robotics Team of Marietta, Georgia.
 Along with the American Institute of Architects, he is a member of the National Historical Society, National Trust for Historic Preservation, Georgia Trust for Historic Preservation, and the Institute of Classical Architecture and Art.